javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 So, copying an object variable creates one more reference to the same object.

 But what if we need to duplicate an object?
-Create an independent copy, a clone?

-That's also doable, but a little bit more difficult, because there's no built-in method for that in JavaScript.
-But there is rarely a need -- copying by reference is good most of the time.

-But if we really want that, then we need to create a new object and replicate the structure of the existing one by iterating over its properties and copying them on the primitive level.
+We can create a new object and replicate the structure of the existing one, by iterating over its properties and copying them on the primitive level.

 Like this: